Current Student Profiles

 Molly Moffitt 莫菲

-Molly is a Sophomore from Wolcottville, Indiana.
+Molly is a Sophomore from Wolcottville, IN.
 She is a double major student of both Chinese and Psychology.
 She plans to apply her knowledge of the language to her other field of Psychology, and is interested in possible governmental positions.
 Molly began to love the language when she was given a “Dao de Jing” by her father at the age of fourteen, and she was curious to find out what the Chinese characters expressed.
 Molly was given the chance to study two years of Chinese in high school, and has been to China twice.
 She hopes to learn even more of the language through the Chinese Flagship program.
 In her spare time, Molly enjoys studying languages, reading, swimming, rock climbing, snow skiing, and watching movies.

 Matthew Walz 王明思 (profile unavailable)

 Ellie is a senior from Fishers, Indiana.
 She is currently majoring in East Asian Languages and Cultures with a concentration in Accelerated Chinese, and is pursuing a minor in Policy Analysis.
 Not completely sure about her academic direction, this soon changed after she took Chinese her first semester of college on a whim and fell in love with the language.
 After college, Ellie plans on working in China for a few years to gain a better grasp on Chinese culture, and perhaps going to law school and work for the State Department at a later date.
 With designs of working for our government, she is sculpting her academic experience to have a background in both policy and the Chinese language, which includes studying Mandarin Chinese abroad in both Beijing and Taipei, and presenting her thesis paper on US-China Intellectual Property Rights in several international academic forums, both in Nanjing, China and Washington, DC.
 In her spare time, Ellie enjoys traveling, photography, chatting with friends and family, reading, running, and hiking.